 Plaintiffs generally have two years and six months from the date that the medical malpractice occurred, per CPLR § 214-A. If that malpractice resulted from ongoing treatment, the 30-month clock begins to run on the date the treatment concludes.

 Failure to comply with this rule could result in a judge dismissing the case, although there could be exceptions to this strict deadline in some situations.
-We can help ensure you meet this deadline if you contact our team in time.
+A medical malpractice attorney from our law firm can help ensure you meet this deadline.

 An important exception to the statute of limitations exists in New York.
 The limited discovery rule applies to situations in which a plaintiff may not reasonably discover an injury until after the standard statute of limitations passes.

 Under the limited discovery rule, a plaintiff may have a different statute of limitations only if a foreign object was left in a patient’s body (such as after surgery).
 In this case, a plaintiff has one year from the discovery of the foreign object to file a claim.

 New York, along with many other states, also has an exception for cases involving minor children.
 When medical malpractice occurs in the treatment of a child, the statutory clock does not begin to run until after the child’s 18th birthday.

 However, regardless of the child’s age when medical malpractice occurred, you cannot extend the suit more than 10 years from the date of the occurrence.